iris1114/iris1114.github.io/content/posts/200403-why-javascript/index.md

 ---
-title: 'Why JavaScript #1'
+title: "Why JavaScript #1"
 author: Iris Chew
 date: 2020-04-03
 hero: ./images/js1.png
 excerpt: This is the weekly writing challenge, i hope i can do it.
 Now is the perfect time to make a fresh start.
+secret: true
 ---

 ## Why Study JavaScript?

 JavaScript is one of the 3 languages all web developers must learn:

 - HTML to define the content of web pages
 - CSS to specify the layout of web pages
 - JavaScript to program the behavior of web pages

 ## What Can JavaScript Do?